 (a) It is our policy to not violate any anti-bribery or anti-corruption laws, and we have never had a significant violation of any anti-bribery or anti-corruption laws, rules or regulations in the jurisdictions in which we operate.

-(b) It is our policy to not violate any anti-money laundering (“AML”) laws, and we have never had a significant violation of any applicable AML laws in the jurisdictions in which we operate.
+(b) It is our policy to not violate any anti-money laundering (“AML”) laws, and we have never had a significant violating of any applicable AML laws in the jurisdictions in which we operate.

 (c) We have not been the subject of any government indictment, nor have we had any fines, penalties or settlement agreements with any government agency in the past 5 years that resulted in material financial costs to our company or affected our ability to conduct business operations.